thelichedev/blog/posts/defect_evaluation.md

 In the same spirit, management expectations mostly apply to actual managers and lead developers at the team level, but I also use them to "manage" my personal quality practices.

 **Mature vs Immature team** (and developers, managers...)
-I've seen a wide range of quality approachs in my professional experience.
+I've seen a wide range of quality approaches in my professional experience.

-I'll speak about mature teams to describe teams where quality was a competitive advantage, and immature teams where quality is since mainly as an unaffordable cost.
+I'll speak about mature teams to describe teams where quality is a competitive advantage, and immature teams where quality is seen mainly as an unaffordable cost.

-Mature teams exhibit (often inconscious) control over their quality practices, immature teams exhibit a absence of control, or even of awareness of their quality problems.
+Mature teams exhibit (often inconsciously) control over their quality practices, immature teams exhibit a absence of control, or even of awareness of their quality problems.

 ## A simple sotware defect evaluation grid

-I mainly use two axis to evaluate the defects in my teams' products:
+I mainly use two axes to evaluate the defects in my teams' products:

 - quality of delivery
 - maturity of discovery

 ### Quality of Delivery

-On the first axis, I try to evaluate the **quality of the delivery**:
+First, I try to evaluate the **quality of the delivery**:

 - **delivery failures**: the user value was never delivered.
-  Our users expectations were never met by the product.
+  Our users' expectations were never met by the product.

   This could be caused by defects in our implementation (what we call traditionnally "bugs") or by a missing part in the feature (we "forgot" to implement a part of what was expected).

 - **regression failures**: the user value was delivered, but was lost later on.
-  Our users expectations were met at some time, but now they're not satisfied anymore.
+  Our users' expectations were met at some time, but now they're not satisfied anymore.

   This could be caused by errors in our implementation of a new feature (leading to the loss of an older feature), or any change in the operation context that prevents our old feature to work